kbtg-techtopia-code-off/competitor-09/.instructions/Level_1.md

 ### Setup

-2. Pull the branch specified to you from the `codeoff-rps` repository
+1. Sign in to GitHub via the popup using the provided credentials.

-3. Sign in to GitHub via the popup using the provided credentials.
+2. Clone the specified repository

-4. Open the cloned project in Visual Studio Code
+3. Open the cloned project in Visual Studio Code

-5. Make sure that GitHub Copilot is running in your editor by writing a short comment prompt: `// write a rock-paper-scissors game`
+4. Make sure that GitHub Copilot is running in your editor by testing a short comment prompt: `// write a rock-paper-scissors game`

-6. Get started writing code!
+5. Get started writing code!

 ======================== Please wait for the MCs to announce the start ========================